abu-khadija/Web-Automated-Testing-For-Vezeeta-Website/README.md

 # Web-Automation-Testing-For-Vezeeta-Website
-Web Automation Testing Project For Vezeeta Website IT's a medical website that has many serveses to help the patient I made automation testing usting:
+Web Automation Testing Project For Vezeeta Website It's a medical website that has many services to help the patient I made automation testing using:

-                                        1- Selenuim
+                                        1- Selenium.
-                                        2- testNG
+                                        2- testNG.
-                                        3- POM Design Pattern
+                                        3- POM Design Pattern.